 [Editor’s note: Study F was not discussed during the June 2023 WP 1A meeting and will require a more thorough analysis at the next meeting, in particular considering the assumptions and scenarios used, including the 10 MHz bandwidth.]

-3.6.1 United States ISM regulations
+3.6.1 United States Industrial, Scientific and Medical regulations

-In the US, the Federal Communications Commission (FCC) regulates the use of frequencies for wireless communication.
+In the US, the Federal Communications Commission (FCC) regulates the use of radiocommunications frequencies for civil applications.
 The FCC rules and regulations are codified in Title 47 of the US’ Code of Federal Regulations (CFR).
-Part 18 deals with ISM devices.
+Part 18 deals with Industrial, Scientific and Medical (ISM) devices.
 FCC has determined that in the US WPT is regulated as an ISM usage and is subject to its Part 18 rules.

 3.6.2 24 GHz ISM BAND and Radiation Limits

 FCC identifies 24-24.25 GHz band with a centre frequency of 24.125 GHz and maximum operating bandwidth of 250 MHz for ISM use consistent with the provisions of RR No. 5.150.
-FCC radiation limits of the field strength level of emissions which lie outside the 24 GHz ISM band is a field strength limit of 25 uV/m at 300 m.
+FCC radiation limits of the field strength level of emissions which lie outside the 24 GHz ISM band is a field strength limit of 25 V/m as measured at a distance of 300 metres.
 Using the e.i.r.p. formula, we get a value e.i.r.p. of –27.27 dBm, or –57.27 dBW.

 For unlicensed field disturbance sensors, excluding perimeter protection systems, in 24.075-24.175 GHz and general unlicensed devices, the maximum emission outside the specified band, other than for harmonics, must attenuated by at least 50 dB below the level of the fundamental or 500 V/m at 3 m, whichever is less.